anuraggjena/beyondchats-assignment/backend/README.md

 - **Endpoint:** `POST /api/articles/scrape`
 - **Description:** Scrapes articles from BeyondChats and stores them in the database.

+#### Automatic Data Initialization

+On server startup, the backend checks whether any articles exist in the database.

+- If no articles are found, it automatically scrapes the latest blog posts.
+- If articles already exist, scraping is skipped to avoid duplicates.

+This ensures the system works correctly even on a fresh deployment without requiring any manual setup.

 ### 2. Get All Articles
 - **Endpoint:** `GET /api/articles`
 - **Description:** Returns all stored articles.